SungJJinKang/EveryCulling/README.md

 ```

-3. Update datas for cull job ( Should be updated every frame )
+3. Update datas for cull job ( Should be done every frame )
 ```
 Update Camera Data